 So instead of creating slight bumps such as in the engraving process, the laser ablates tracking codes onto the material.
-This can be done by programming the laser to send a highly localised beam to a specific place on your part.
+This can be done by programming the laser to send a highly localized beam to a specific place on your part.
 Most of the time this method is used when the tracking codes don't need to be scanned such as with alphanumeric serial codes.

 The following video clearly shows an example of laser engraving.
 Notice that contrasts are small with this process.

 Like laser etching, laser annealing is about heating the material instead of engraving it.